ono-midori/ono-midori.github.io/techs/zguide.md

 - Resend a request, if no reply has arrived within a timeout period.
 - Abandon the transaction if there is still no reply after several requests.

-If you try to use a REQ socket in anything other than a strict send/receive fashion, you'll get an error (technically, the REQ socket implements a small finite-state machine to enforce the send/receive ping-pong, and so the error code is called “EFSM”).
+If you try to use a REQ socket in anything other than a strict send/receive fashion, you'll get an error (technically, the REQ socket implements a small finite-state machine to enforce the send/receive ping-pong, and so the error code is called "EFSM").
 This is slightly annoying when we want to use REQ in a pirate pattern, because we may send several requests before getting a reply.

 The pretty good brute force solution is to close and reopen the REQ socket after an error: